hyperspy/hyperspy/doc/user_guide/getting_started.rst

 .. versionadded:: 0.7

 Hyperspy can be started using the IPython inline plotting mode by passing the `--pylab_inline` flag when starting hyperspy.
+In inline-mode, calling any plotting function embeds the resulting plots in the Notebook or QtConsole instead of raising figure windows.
+The main drawback is that these plots are not (yet) interactive.

 This option only has effect when running in the *IPython QtConsole* or the *IPython Notebook*, e.g.

 .. code-block:: bash